 Kentarou Miura (三浦建太郎) was born in the Chiba Prefecture of Japan on July 11 to parents who were both artists — his father did storyboards for commercials, and his mother taught art.

 Began experimenting with drawing in a notebook.
+His family moved often, so art was a way for young Miura to make new friends.
 (Age 7)

 In primary school, began creating his first manga, “Miuranger,” for his classmates.
 (Age 10)